 2) Mouthwatering main courses

-I’ve made all three several time they are certainly delicious
+I’ve made all three several times and they are amazing.

 3) Delicious desserts

-After spending hours sweating over the stove (or BBQ grill) cooking for guests, as hosts we’re unlikely to have time or energy for baking desserts too.
-For Pinterest-worthy puddings, I’m thinking about cheating.
-I’ll be visiting Marks and Spencer, which is just around the corner from my house… I’m pretty tempted by these delights:
+After spending hours sweating over the stove (or BBQ grill) cooking for guests, as hosts you’re unlikely to have time or energy for baking desserts too.
+For Pinterest-worthy puddings, I’d think about cheating.
+Perhaps a visit to Marks and Spencer for something indulgent that you can serve straight from the fridge?

 If you DO want to bake a cake, how about this beauty that I found on the Party Pieces blog?
 It’s a Strawberry and Elderflower cake by baker and cookbook author Fiona Cairns.
 It is perfect for summertime.
-I’m making this for my Clandestine Cake Club meeting next weekend, so I’ll let you know how it tastes.
+I made it for a Clandestine Cake Club meeting a few years ago.
+It went down a treat.

 Get your garden party ready: